Amazing Healthy Tuna Recipes

-PIN Low-Carb and Keto Canned Tuna Recipes to try some later!
+PIN the Healthy Tuna Recipes to try some later!

-When I realized this thing with the tuna in olive oil was turning into a long term relationship, I started paying attention to the price.
-There are some wonderful imported Italian tunas if money is no object, but I was thrilled to discover Genova Tuna Packed in Olive Oil (affiliate link) distributed in the U.S. by the same company that makes Chicken of the Sea.
-This brand compares favorably with imported tunas and I love this this tuna so much and I’ve been buying it for so long that it’s definitely a Kalyn’s Kitchen Picks recommendation!
-(And for anyone who might be wondering, Chicken of the Sea has not sent me any free tuna or paid me in any way to write an endorsement of their tuna.)
+When I realized the tuna in olive oil was turning into a long term relationship, I started paying attention to the price.
+There are some wonderful imported Italian tunas if money is no object, but I was thrilled to discover Genova Tuna Packed in Olive Oil (affiliate link).
+This brand compares favorably in taste with imported tunas and I love this this canned tuna so much and I’ve been buying it for so long that it’s definitely a Kalynโs Kitchen Picks recommendation for me!
+(And for anyone who might be wondering, this company has not sent me any free tuna or paid me in any way to write an endorsement of their tuna.)

 If you’re lucky you might find this amazing tuna at your favorite store.
-A few years ago I couldn’t find it any more it at any of the stores where I looked, so I started to buy Genova Tuna Packed in Olive Oil (affiliate link) from Amazon.com.
-I use this regularly, so I buy 24 cans at a time, and from Amazon it comes out to $1.64 per can which is an amazing price compared to the Italian tuna I used to buy.
+But a few years ago I couldn’t find it any more it at any of the stores where I shop, so I started to buy Genova Tuna Packed in Olive Oil (affiliate link) from Amazon.com.
+I use this regularly, so I buy 8 cans at a time, and from Amazon it comes out to just slightly over $2.00 per can which is an amazing price compared to the Italian tuna I used to buy.
 This is definitely a product I’ll be buying for a long time.

-Tuna Salad Lettuce Wraps are something I would absolutely devour for a quick tasty lunch any time of year!
+Tuna Salad Lettuce Wraps are something I would absolutely devour for a quick tasty lunch any time of year and this recipe is great for Keto!

-Zucchini Noodles with Tuna and Green Olives really are an amazing dish for tuna lovers who also like green olive lovers and want a think-outside-the-box idea for combining them.
+Tuna Zucchini Noodles with Green Olives are an amazing dish for tuna lovers who also like green olive lovers and want a think-outside-the-box idea for combining them.

 Tuna Avocado Tomato Salad gets lots of flavor from lime and cilantro, or use thinly-sliced green onion if you’re not a cilantro fan.

-Tuna Stuffed Avocado is a wow salad idea, and it’s really not that had to make.
+Tuna Stuffed Avocado is a wow salad idea for low-carb eaters, and it’s really not that hard to make.
 Use thinly sliced green onion instead of cilantro if you prefer.

-Spicy Tuna Salad that has tomatoes, Peperoncini, and Parsley is another recipe documenting my love of those spicy peperoncini peppers!
+This Spicy Tuna Salad that has tomatoes, peperoncini, and parsley is another recipe documenting my love of those spicy peperoncini peppers!

 Cucumber Avocado Salad with Tuna is perfect for a summer lunch, and the lime juice adds amazing flavor.
 Use thinly sliced green onion instead of cilantro if you like.